schustischuster/evoGE/compAnalysis/README.md

 ```

-If pearson expression correlation is chosen, it will compute both the metric pearson distance and the expression distance that is based on the stationary Ohrenstein-Ulenbeck model with variable µ-distance.
+If `pearson` expression correlation is chosen, both metric pearson distance and an expression distance under the stationary Ornstein-Uhlenbeck (OU) model with variable optimal expression level [(Yang et al., 2019)](https://pubmed.ncbi.nlm.nih.gov/31609424/) will be estimated.
+An online tutorial for the variable-µ expression distance including case studies can be found [here](https://jingwyang.github.io/TreeExp-Tutorial/).

 To format the ortholog gene expression tables for correct parsing in treeExp2, execute the following command.
 The results will be saved in ./compAnalysis/output/data.

 ```R